retro16/acsi2stm/doc/full_pcb_manual.md

 the slot is completely disabled.
 This way, you can build a PCB with less SD slots.
 The bottom position serves the same purpose as JP0.

-**Warning**: Never solder the 3 pads of a same JP element together, this will create a short.
+**Warning:** Never solder the 3 pads of a same JP element together, this will create a short.